 Why Is FMLA in Florida Important?

-FMLA in Florida protects employees from losing benefits and their current position if they need to take leave for medical reasons or to care of a family member.
+FMLA in Florida protects employees from losing benefits and their current position if they need to take leave for medical reasons or to care for a family member.
 The employee must provide medical verification or certification that their presence is necessary to be eligible for leave.
 Some specific instances include the following:

 - Foster Care Placement of a Child